embiimob/Sup/README.md

 <br />
 <br />
 ## **File Lookup**
 Drag and drop any file onto the main Sup!? browser screen.
 Sup!? will search the mainchain for a current file registration with an owner.
 If found, the registered object will be returned in the main browser window.
-To obtain a file registration keyword necessary to register a file, drag and drop the file onto the workbench, the reference key will be displayed in the workbench output window.
-See the example transaction JSON files https://github.com/embiimob/Sup/tree/master/P2FK/samples to begin experimenting with Sup!? file lookups and urn registration.
+All URN's with valid file paths at the time of registration are automatically registered for Sup!? file lookup.
 <br />
 <br />
 ## **Block \ Mute**